Island Packet 27: Design

 The Island Packet 27 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim and a teak and holly cabin sole.
-It is a Cutter-rigged sloop; with a spooned raked stem; a vertical transom; a rudder mounted to the keel, controlled by a wheel and a fixed long keel or optional long keel and centerboard.
+It is a Cutter-rigged sloop; with a spooned raked stem; a vertical transom; a spade rudder with wheel steering and a fixed long keel or optional long keel and centerboard.
 It displaces 8000 lb and carries 3000 lb of ballast.

 The keel-equipped version of the boat has a draft of 3.70 ft, while the centerboard-equipped version has a draft of 6.0 ft with the centerboard extended and 2.67 ft with it retracted.

 The boat is fitted with a Japanese Yanmar diesel engine of 18 hp.
 The fuel tank holds 19 u.s.gal and the fresh water tank has a capacity of 31 u.s.gal.

-The mainsheet traveler is on the rear taffrail.
-The cockpit features two jib winches and two halyard winches.
-The cockpit has room for eight adults and includes an icebox.
+The mainsheet traveler is a curved track over the companionway, rigged for mid-boom sheeting.
+The cockpit features two jib sheet winches and one main sheet winch.
+The cockpit has room for six adults.
 There is a bowsprit with an anchor roller.

-The galley is located on the port side of the boat and includes a two-burner alcohol-fired stove and optional pressure water supply.
-The head is located just aft of the forward "V"-berth, on the starboard side.
-Additional sleeping accommodation is provided by a cabin settee, which converts to a double berth, plus a single berth to port.
+The galley is located on the port side of the boat and includes a two-burner alcohol-fired stove, an icebox and a sink with optional pressure water supply.
+The head is located just aft of the "V"-berth, on the starboard side.
+Sleeping accommodations consist of the "V"-berth forward, a cabin settee which converts to a double berth and a single pilot berth to starboard.
 The cabin table folds up against the bulkhead.

-Cabin ventilation consists of six opening ports and a forward hatch.
+Cabin ventilation consists of nine opening ports and 2 hatches.